libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 TIFF files.
 This ran the decompressor inside the libtiff lock, so it was single threaded.

-In libvips 8.14, we've noved jpeg2000 and jpeg decompression outside the libtiff lock so they now run multi-threaded.
-This gives a relly nice speedup.
+For libvips 8.14, we've moved jpeg2000 and jpeg decompression outside the libtiff lock so they now run multi-threaded.
+This gives a really nice speedup.

 First, make a large, tiled, JPEG-compressed TIFF: